Why Chem-Dry is a Great Franchise for Veterans

 Proven systems, processes and results are a major draw for military vets

-Over the last five years, many of our franchise owners have been veterans and first responders, which ought to tell you something.
+Since the beginning, many Chem-Dry franchise owners have been veterans and first responders — which ought to tell you something.

 Chem-Dry is an outstanding business for veterans and first-responders because it rewards the characteristics common among men and women in uniform: a capacity for hard work and service; respect for authority and the property of others; and an ability and willingness to follow proven systems within an organization to reach specific goals.